 Most importantly, they have non-slip grips in various patterns and shapes on the bottom.
 Our little guys are always on the run and looking for new adventures.
 But this feature provides some peace of mind that they won’t go sliding across the floor or crashing into things.

 Best for Girls

 Cuteness alert!
 These tiny, ballerina-inspired socks from Trumpette will undoubtedly be a hit with your little princess.

-The fabric is a mix of cotton, nylon, and spandex, with an elastic top to keep the socks from falling down.
-On the bottom, the non-slip features ensure your little girl can walk, dance, or run in safety.
+The cotton-based fabric has an elastic top to keep the socks from falling down.
+On the bottom, the non-slip features ensure your little girl can walk, run, or dance in safety.

 A little heads up if you buy the pair with bows — make sure they are attached well.
-It might be worth sewing them again to ensure they don’t fall off.
+It might be worth adding an extra couple of stitches to ensure they don’t fall off.